 When the plaintiff demonstrates market efficiency, the law presumes that the market itself has factored in relevant information and the plaintiff need not prove that he or she individually or the class of purchasers whom the plaintiff seeks to represent relied on the statements or omissions on which the action is based.
 In re Convergent Techs.
 Sec.
 Litig., 948 F.2d 507, 512 n.2 (9th Cir.
-1991) (holding that, in a fraud-on-the-market case, the plaintiff need not show actual reliance on a misrepresentation or omission; instead, the plaintiff must show reliance on the integrity of the price established by the market, which was in turn influenced by misleading information or the omission of information).
+1991) (holding that in fraud-on-the-market case, plaintiff need not show actual reliance on misrepresentation or omission; instead, plaintiff must show reliance on integrity of price established by market, which was in turn influenced by misleading information or omission of information).
 However, the defendant may rebut evidence giving rise to the presumption of reliance.
 In re Apple Computer Sec.
 Litig., 886 F.2d 1109, 1115 (9th Cir.
 1989).
 The defendant may do so in a variety of ways too numerous to list here, and always dependent on the facts of the given case.
 In general, however, to rebut the presumption of reliance the defendant must show that there was no link between the plaintiff’s decision to trade at a fair market price and the alleged misrepresentation or omission.
 See Basic Inc., 485 U.S. at 248; see also Kaplan v.
 Rose, 49 F.3d 1363, 1376 (9th Cir.
-1994) (holding that the presumption can be rebutted by showing that information tending to refute the misrepresentation had entered the market through other channels).
+1994) (holding that presumption can be rebutted by showing that information tending to refute misrepresentation had entered market through other channels).
 Even if some information was “out there,” however, corporate insiders “are not relieved of their duty to disclose material information when the information has received only brief mention in a few poorly-circulated, lightly-regarded publications.”
 In re Apple Computer, 886 F.2d at 1116.

-If the jury finds in a fraud-on-the-market case that the defendant rebutted the presumption of reliance, use Instruction 18.6 (Securities—Justifiable Reliance Generally) to instruct the jury on what the plaintiff must prove.
+If the jury finds in a fraud-on-the-market case that the defendant rebutted the presumption of reliance, use Instruction 18.6 (Securities—Justifiable Reliance—Generally) to instruct the jury on what the plaintiff must prove.